Biden Returns Home from Mideast Trip With Region at Dangerous Crossroads

 JERUSALEM, Israel – President Joe Biden is back in Washington after a five-day Mideast trip to Israel and Saudi Arabia.
-He leaves behind a region at a dangerous geopolitical crossroad.
+He leaves behind a region at a dangerous crossroads.

 “So let me conclude by summing all this up in one sentence.
 The United States is invested in building a positive future in the region in partnership with all of you.
 And the United States is not going anywhere,” Biden said.